matheustanaka/crud-challenge/README.md

 # CRUD CHALLENGE

 Building a REST API using express.
-Check the API content: https://crud-challenge-symptoms.herokuapp.com/users
+<p>Check the API content: https://crud-challenge-symptoms.herokuapp.com/users</p>
+<p>The Front-end is here: https://symptoms-manager.vercel.app/</p>

 ## About the Challenge